ChrisEssery/group-project/Portfolio/UX_Design.md

 ### Motivations

 Sally knows nothing about digital games.
 She used to play board games when she was younger, but she doesn't play anyone since she doesn't socialise very much.
 After her husband passed away a few years ago, she began to withdraw from social life.
 Her family visit her when they can, but they would like to see her more often.
+Her motivations are:

+   * She wants a to socialise with family and loved ones.
+   * She wants to engage in something that is fun.
+   * She wants to make sure is doing things to stimulate her brain.

 Sally thinks that an online game platform might a good way for her to connect with his family more regularly and overcome the loneliness and isolation she's been feeling since her husband's death.

 ### Expectations

-Sally's expectations are...
+Sally's expectations are as follows:

+   * She doesn't want the games to be too difficult for her
+   * She wants to be able to see her opponent while she plays the games *

 ### Special Requirements

 Sally's special requirements are that

+   * Sally experiences anxiety, so she doesn't want to feel overwhelmed by the interface
+   * Sally's hearing isn't particularly good so if there is audio she wants it to be loud

 ## Product manager